SINDy-RL: Interpretable and Efficient Model-Based Reinforcement Learning: Dictionary Dynamics

 We learn the surrogate dictionary dynamics and reward functions for all environments, with the exception of the \swingup task where we only learn the dynamics.
 For the results presented in this work, we restrict ourselves to learning discrete control-affine dynamics

 where $f$ and $g$ are polynomials of some maximal degree, though a much broader class of libraries and SINDy-algorithms can be used, such as SINDy-PI \cite{kaheman2020sindy}.
 For dictionary learning, we use \pysindy's \cite{desilva2020pysindy, Kaptanoglu2022pysindy} E-SINDy implementation with an ensemble of $N_e = 20$ models using STLRidge.
 Table \ref{tab:SINDy} summarizes the libraries and hyperparameters for each model.
-During the Dyna-style training in Algorithm \ref{alg:MBRL}, trajectories are terminated and the surrogate environments are reset if the observations exceed environment specific thresholds, which are detailed below.
+During the Dyna-style training in \appendixAlgoRef from the main text, trajectories are terminated and the surrogate environments are reset if the observations exceed environment specific thresholds, which are detailed below.